jundalisay/superb/content/en/research/constitutions/ve/title-1.md

 Article 5

 Sovereignty resides untransferable in the people, who exercise it directly in the manner provided for in this Constitution and in the law, and indirectly, by suffrage, through the organs exercising Public Power.

 The organs of the State emanate from and are subject to the sovereignty of the people.
-Type of government envisioned

 Article 6

 The government of the Bolivarian Republic of Venezuela and of the political organs comprising the same, is and shall always be democratic, participatory, elective, decentralized, alternative, responsible and pluralist, with revocable mandates.
 Duty to obey the constitution

 Article 7

 The Constitution is the supreme law and foundation of the legal order.
 All persons and organs exercising Public Power are subject to this Constitution.

 Article 8

 The national flag with its yellow, blue and red stripes, the National Anthem “Gloria al bravo pueblo” (Glory to the Brave People), and the coat of arms of the Republic are the symbols of the native land.
-Law shall regulate their characteristics, meaning and use.
-Official or national languages
-Protection of language use

 Article 9

 Spanish is the official language.

 The use of native languages also has official status for native peoples, and must be respected throughout the territory of the Republic, as constituting part of the cultural heritage of the Nation and humanity.